Chart Color Schemes

 Health performance in Bradbury is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Approximately 51% (~4,845 people) of the total population has private health cover, which is relatively low.
-The most common medical conditions are arthritis and mental health issues, affecting 9.5% and 8.7% of residents respectively.
-65.0% of residents declare they are completely clear of medical ailments, compared to 70.3% across Greater Sydney.
-In Bradbury, 15.8% (1,511 people) of residents are aged 65 and over, higher than the 14.4% in Greater Sydney.
-Health outcomes among seniors require more attention than those of the broader population.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.5 and 8.7% of residents respectively, while 65.0% declare themselves completely clear of medical ailments compared to 70.3% across Greater Sydney.
+As of June 2021, 15.8% of residents are aged 65 and over (1,586 people), which is higher than the 14.4% in Greater Sydney.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health